 So what’s all destroyed in the movie?
 California falls into the ocean.
 All of America is covered by toxic ash.
 Las Vegas falls into a hellish crevasse, sparking a moment of irony, while Rio’s Christ the Redeemer statue and St. Peter’s Basilica in Rome topple over, killing many God-fearing Christians in the process.
 Emmerich spares no one, but he takes particular joy in depicting Christian icons crumbling.
 The John F. Kennedy aircraft carrier gets carted by a giant wave and crashes into the White House, marking the second time Emmerich has destroyed the president’s home.
 Tibet is waterlogged by a tsunami.
 And when it’s all over, the planet is covered in water.

 Emmerich and his co-writer Harald Kloser arrange a series of near-escapes and ridiculous resolutions.
 The clichés are piled on top of one another in an almost comic fashion.
-There’s only so many times a character can say “My God!” or “You have to take a look at this, sir” before the audiences stars laughing.
-But there’s also the impression that the movie is fully aware of its own corniness and we’re in on the joke.
+There are only so many times a character can say “My God!” or “You have to take a look at this, sir” before the audience starts laughing.
+But there’s also the impression that the movie is fully aware of its own corniness, and we’re in on the joke.
 Aside from John Cusack outrunning planetary calamities, the movie’s many other characters outrun their own waves and explosions and what-have-yous in airplanes and cars and on foot.
 It’s all preposterous but meant in the escapist disaster movie spirit.
-Several shots feature a bystander gawking in awe of some terrible force approaching them, a familiar shot for Emmerich.
+Several shots feature a bystander gawking in awe of some terrible force approaching them, a familiar shot for Emmerich (borrowed from Spielberg).
 Plenty of nice characters undeservedly die, while irredeemable jerks are fully redeemed.
 And in the end, there’s an inappropriate feeling of hopefulness among the survivors, only because dwelling on the fact that virtually everyone on Earth is dead would be a major bummer.

-Defending Emmerich’s latest movie comes with some difficulty for this critic since the director’s work is generally no better than trash and the majority of his movies are unwatchably bad upon revisitation.
+Defending Emmerich’s latest movie comes with some difficulty for this critic, since the director’s work is generally empty commercial fare, and the majority of his movies are unwatchably bad upon revisitation.
 So let’s be clear: This isn’t a “good movie,” but it’s an entertaining one.
 2012 is trash, to be sure, but it’s well-assembled trash that’s bigger and better than anything Emmerich has made before.
 Shockingly, despite its 2-hour-and-40-minute runtime, this pageant of devastation keeps our interest for the duration.
-Nevermind logic, because it’s defied in almost every scene.
+Never mind logic, because it’s defied in almost every scene.
 It’s even sort of fun to point out the clichés throughout.
 Thinking about it too much is missing the point of this mindless exhibition.
 Just sit back, eat your popcorn, and watch Emmerich destroy the world.
 Why else would you see a movie like this?